slatedocs/slate/source/index.html.md

 To use our API endpoints, you will need to get registered on our [Developer Console](https://console.silamoney.com/).
 Registration includes a KYC verification process, which should take less than 24 hours.

 Once you have been verified, you can register apps with us.
 Each app will have a public key, an associated private key, and a handle.
+Keys are explained in detail [here](#authentication): they are generated as a public-private key pair; the address generated from the public key is registered on our system; and the private key should be used to sign all calls to the API.
 Keep these application private keys *secure*; leave them out of your source code and never store them in an unsafe place.
 If they are ever compromised, please immediately replace your app keys from the Developer Console.

 ## Endpoint Flow